AustinBarrett1/EmailWriter/README.md

 ## Usage

 1. **Set Up API Key**:

    - Open the extension by clicking on the extension icon in your Firefox toolbar.
-   - Enter your API key to enable ChatGPT functionality and click "Save API Key".
+   - Enter your ChatGPT API key to enable functionality and click "Save API Key".
+   - **Note:** You must have your own API key to use this extension.
+Obtain an API key from OpenAI if you don’t already have one.

 2. **Text Processing**:
    - Once the API key is set, you can start processing text.